Compulsive Eating Disorder

 Related Content:

-• Addiction and Bulimia Nervosa
+- Addiction and Anorexia Nervosa

 Bulimia nervosa involves binge eating combined with purging.
 Learn the signs and symptoms, problems of substance abuse and the hope that treatment provides.